Dear Dave: Production

 The original plan for the final two episodes of the series was for a plot that would see the reintroduction of Kristine Kochanski.
-However production problems meant the plan had to be ditched, and two new episodes were written at short notice.
+However, production problems meant the plan had to be ditched, and two new episodes were written at short notice.
 Little more than half of this episode was filmed in front of a live studio audience.

 The Rimmer-based subplot was a later addition, as was the vending machine subplot.
 Some scenes, such as the Subbuteo scene, were filmed even later than that.
 Eventually the entire episode was shown (with Entangled) at a special screening to provide the necessary laughter track.

 Critical reception

 Reviews for the fifth episode were somewhat mixed.
-SFX magazine gave it 3.5 stars out of 5 and said that the episode had "some classic Red Dwarf moments ... but [was] not a classic episode."
-Similarly Starburst magazine gave it 6 stars out of 10, and said that "it’s clearly not the most complete of the recent episodes and there was plenty in there which felt like padding, but there was enough good stuff on show too to ensure it kept up the quality of the series."
-Radio Times liked the episode and said that "Red Dwarf is always at its finest when it jettisons the sci-fi plots and concentrates on Lister’s sense of loneliness", and reserved particular praise for Cat's attempt at charades saying that it was "both excruciating and hilarious."
+SFX gave it 3.5 stars out of five and said that the episode had "some classic Red Dwarf moments ... but [was] not a classic episode."
+Similarly Starburst gave it six stars out of ten, and said that "it's clearly not the most complete of the recent episodes and there was plenty in there which felt like padding, but there was enough good stuff on show too to ensure it kept up the quality of the series."
+Radio Times liked the episode and said that "Red Dwarf is always at its finest when it jettisons the sci-fi plots and concentrates on Lister's sense of loneliness", and reserved particular praise for Cat's attempt at charades saying that it was "both excruciating and hilarious."